middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-response-serializer/+page.md

 The content type is determined in the following order:

-- `context.preferredMediaTypes` -- allows the handler to override the default, but lets the request ask first
+- `context.middyContext['http-content-negotiation'].preferredMediaTypes`, published by [http-content-negotiation](/docs/middlewares/http-content-negotiation) -- allows the handler to override the default, but lets the request ask first.
+If you set a custom `contextKey` on that middleware, pass the same value as `contextKeyHttpContentNegotiation` here.
 - `defaultContentType` middleware configuration

 All options allow for multiple types to be specified in your order of preference, and the first matching serializer will be executed.